faenrandir/a_careful_examination/documents/word_of_wisdom/inconsistency.md

+---
-## Rational for the Word of Wisdom
+title: "Rationale for the Word of Wisdom"
+permalink: /rationale-for-word-of-wisdom/
+doctype: snippet
+layout: page
+---

 It appears that _any_ rationale that may be given for why tea and coffee are forbidden but other drinks are not---besides that God commanded it to be that way---cannot be sustained logically: